Whoopie Cookies Recipe

 - 1. In a large bowl, beat cake mix and butter until well combined.
 Beat in eggs.
 Shape into 1-in. balls.
 Place 2 in. apart on ungreased baking sheets.

 - 2. Bake at 350° for 7-9 minutes or until tops are cracked.
 Cool for 2 minutes before removing to wire racks to cool completely.

-- 3. In a large bowl beat marshmallow creme and cream cheese until blended (do not overbeat).
+- 3. In a large bowl, beat marshmallow creme and cream cheese until blended (do not overbeat).
 Spread filling on the bottoms of half of the cookies.
 Top with remaining cookies.
-Store, covered, in refrigerator 1-2 hours or until filling is set.
+Chill for 1-2 hours or until filling is set.
 Yield: about 1-1/2 dozen.

 Reviews for Whoopie Cookies

 "These came out so pretty and tasted awesome to boot!
 I altered the filling a bit, cutting all but 1 oz of the marshmallow fluff, adding a few tbsp heavy cream, vanilla and then confectioners sugar to thicken and sweeten.
 Nice, and the whole operation took less than 30 minutes."

 "when I tried this I fogot to get the cream cheese out of the fridge so I put it into my mixer first and beat it by itself until it was light and fluffy.
 Then I added the marshmallow and it worked just fine.
 I think the trick is to make sure the cream cheese is really soft."

 "The filling won't turn to "liquid" if you beat the cream cheese until fluffy and then fold in the marshmallow fluff.
 Use reduced fat cream cheese if you would like to trim the calories and fat a bit."